-“I’m sick and tired of being teased by the kids at school about my fancy lunches!
-And I’m wondering if you can help me.”
+“I’m sick and tired of being teased by the kids at school about my fancy lunches!” she whined, “and I’m wondering if you can help me.”

-“Hmm, well, your mom is pretty strict about the type of food comes into the house.”
-Chef replied.
+“Hmm, well, your mom is pretty strict about the food that comes into the house,” Chef replied.

-“I know, everything has to be organic, sustainable, non GMO, fair trade.
-Heaven help us if a GMO apple or Poptart slips into the house!”
+“I know, everything has to be organic, sustainable, non GMO, fair trade, heaven help us if a GMO apple or a Poptart slips past inspection!”

-“Oh, Poptarts, I loved those as a kid.”
-Chef said dreamily as the childhood memory returned.
+“Oh, Poptarts, I loved those as a kid,” Chef said dreamily as her childhood memory returned.
 “They come in lots of different flavors, and you can heat them in the toaster.
-And then, hmmmm, they get so warm and melty and delicious.”
-Chef had gone off to some far off place where Poptarts were king.
+And then, hmmmm, they get so warm and melty and delicious,” Chef had gone off to some far off place where Poptarts were king.

-“I wouldn’t know, I have been completely deprived of that experience.”
-Zoey replied.
-“But since you do the shopping and prepare my lunches, I’m wondering if you could help me.
+“I wouldn’t know, I have been completely deprived of that experience,” Zoey replied dryly, crossing her arms tightly across her chest for emphasis.
+“But, since you do the shopping and prepare my lunches, I’m wondering if you could help me.
 I have a plan that just might work.”

 “Hey, where’s your fancy lunch?
-That one looks like the same boring lunch just like everyone else has!”
-One kid said; he put a long emphasis on fancy, drawing it out, enunciating the syllables.
+That looks like the same boring lunch just like everyone else has,” one kid said; he put a long emphasis on fancy.

-The other kids at her table were staring at her in disbelief.
+The other kids at the table were staring at her in disbelief.

 Zoey was completely astounded!
-She looked around at the other kids and their lunches and noticed that several had Poptarts for dessert.
+She looked around at the other kids and their lunches and noticed that several had Poptarts.

 “Bu..but… you always tease me about my lunches!”

-“Of course we do!”
-Replied the kid with braces, “but we still wish we had your lunch or a better lunch than this crap!”
-He said as he dramatically tossed his peanut butter and jelly sandwich to the center of the table, as if it was nothing more than free game for anyone with the slightest bit of interest.
-No one took the bait, in fact a few kids even backed away in horror.
+“Of course we do,” replied the kid with braces, “but we still wish we had your lunch or a better lunch than this crap!”
+As he said this, he dramatically tossed his peanut butter and jelly sandwich to the center of the table, as if it was nothing more than fair game for anyone with the slightest bit of interest.
+No one took the bait, in fact a few kids backed away in horror.

 At the same time, at a picnic table along the side of the house, out of sight from Mother and the household staff, the chauffeur was enjoying a delicious lunch.
 Chef had prepared delicata squash stuffed with roasted veggies and Gruyere imported from France, a quinoa salad with garbonzo beans, pine nuts and kale and, of course, a small piece of dark chocolate for dessert.
-He provided his own wine, a split of a nice, affordable, California Cabernet Sauvignon.
-He had all afternoon before he had to drive again, and wanted to savor this delicious lunch, which was perfect, except he would appreciate larger portions.
+He provided his own wine, a glass of a nice, affordable, California Cabernet Sauvignon.
+He had all afternoon before he had to drive again, and wanted to savor this delicious lunch, which was perfect, except larger portions would be appreciated.
 He texted Chef: